How to Prevent Underarm Sweat (An Exhaustive List of Solutions)

 - Pungent foods and spices like curry, garlic and cabbage : Although these foods won’t necessarily make you sweat more, they release an unpleasant odor through your sweat when you digest them.

 Now that you know what to avoid, you may be wondering, “Are there any foods that help reduce sweat?”
-Yes — foods and beverages that regulate your body temperature and promote digestion help keep sweat at bay.
+Yes, some foods and beverages regulate your body temperature, promote digestion and help keep sweat at bay.

 To reduce sweating, consume foods rich in: